 Laboratory research is complemented by a wide range of graduate level courses offered by faculty in the Department of Psychological & Brain Sciences as well as in pharmacology, neurobiology, and biochemistry.
 The program is enriched throughout the academic year by an active "Neuroscience and Behavior" colloquium series in which prominent scholars from both within and outside the university are invited to visit the campus and share their research findings.
-Faculty and students also benefit from the interdisciplinary interactions stemming from their involvement in the UCSB Neuroscience Research Institute, where optical imaging and genomics/proteomics facilities are also available.
+Faculty and students also benefit from the interdisciplinary interactions with UCSB Neuroscience (an interdisciplinary group group of neuroscience researchers across campus) and from the Neuroscience Research Institute (a research institute with optical imaging and genomics/proteomics facilities).

 In addition to an extensive range of different faculty research laboratories, the Department of Psychological & Brain Sciences provides technical support staff and facilities that greatly enhance the quality of the work environment and increase the research possibilities open to graduate students.
 There are workshops within the Psychology Building for metal, carpentry, and electronic fabrication, as well as extensive computing facilities, all of which are available for graduate student use.